ssdiaz/peg_jump_frontend/src/note.md

 - [DONE] if you click on a blank tile, ignore
 - [DONE] if you click same time again, unselect it - only for selectPeg
 - [] a way to check the board and if won/loss after x amount of turns?
+- [] if wins, saves player to list? ... nah idk.
+- [] should i be posting the tiles? and recreating the game with reset?
+Probably